Skip to Content

 When deciding to buy your first home, there are two important factors you need to address right off the bat.
 One, can I afford the monthly payment?
 Two, how much do I need to put down on a home?

-If you qualify for a VA loan, you won’t need a down payment.
-But almost every other loan type, including an FHA loan, will require you to make a down payment.
+If you qualify for a Veteran’s Administration (VA) or United States Department of Agriculture (USDA) loan, you won’t need a down payment but closing costs will still apply.
+Almost every other loan type, including an FHA loan, will require you to pay for down payment and closing costs.

-Some first-time buyers may qualify for down payments as low as 3%.
-But it’s more common to find down payment requirements of 10% or more.
-Fortunately, there are first-time homebuyer down payment assistance programs and helpful tips that can make things easier.
+Some first-time buyers may qualify for down payments as low as 3% on conventional loans while FHA loans allow first-time and move-up buyers to put as little as 3.5% down.
+Fortunately, there are down payment assistance programs and helpful tips that can make things easier.

 How can I get money for a down payment on a house?
 Let’s start exploring the options.